pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 But before you get to either of those options, you are required to initialize the local directory you are working on for the `supplychain` CLI generate command.
 You can do that using the `tanzu supplychain init` command.

 >**Important**
-> Ideally, a Platform Engineers should run the `tanzu supplychain init/generate` commands on the local copy of their GitOps repository that they plan to use for delivering the SupplyChains to their Build clusters.
-The `tanzu supplychain` CLI plugin commands are built to help Platform Engineers scaffold and populate the local directory with their desired state of SupplyChains they want to install in their Build clusters.
+> Ideally, Platform Engineers should execute the `tanzu supplychain init/generate` commands on the local version of their GitOps repository, which they intend to utilize for deploying SupplyChains to their Build clusters.
+The `tanzu supplychain` CLI plugin commands are designed to assist Platform Engineers in scaffolding and populating the local directory with the intended configuration of SupplyChains that they plan to deploy in their Build clusters.

 ### Initialize the local directory